Frequently Asked Questions

 What trees are being removed?

-Trees to be removed are identified on the Tree Preservation Plan.
+Trees to be removed are identified on the Tree Protection Plan.
 Diseased or dying trees will be removed.
 The City of Houston and the contractor will make an effort to identify trees that can be preserved during construction on a case-by-case basis.

 RESTORATION